aks-c/Kukkura/README.md

 Roughly, what you do is the following:
 - Devise context-free rules in one (or several) JSON files.
-By default, the program will try to get its input from a folder `/input` in the same directory.
-(This can be changed by passing the appropriate argument through the command line).
 - Run the program through the terminal.
-By default, the output will be written in a folder `/output` in the same directory.
-(This can also be changed by passing an argument).
 - If you're a Minecraft user, you can load the generated `output.mcfunction` file directly into your game and enjoy your creation without any need for serialization (the reason is that I did this initially with Minecraft in mind, then changed mid-way when I realized it could be used for pretty much any platform, provided one would do the necessary serialization).
 See how [here](https://www.digminecraft.com/game_commands/function_command.php "A tutorial showing how to use mcfunction files in Minecraft.").
 - If you use this program to create content for another platform, you have to serialize the `output.json` file.